BashirYesufu/Moving-Eye/README.md

 # Moving Eye

-This is a flutter app that displays an eye animation
+This is a flutter app that displays an eye animation.